| Body

 50ml base oil or clay mask blend

-Sensitive/dry skin blend
+Sensitive/dry skin

 5 drops german chamomile